Spinoco/fs2-log/README.md

 ## Logging

-Logging is available via `Log` instance that shall be passed along as imlicit to constructs where you need to schedule your logs.
+Logging is available via `Log` instance that shall be passed along as implicit to constructs where you need to schedule your logs.

 For example